snwh/moka-icon-theme/README.md

 Moka Icon Theme
 ===============

-"Moka" is meant to be a comprehensive and well-designed icon set.
+Moka icons are designed to be a clear, simple and consistent icon set.

-Moka Icon Theme artwork is distributed under the terms of a Creative Commons BY-SA 3.0 license & the related source software the GNU LGPL v.3
+Moka Icon Theme is distributed under the terms of the GNU GPL v.3

 ###Source